The cost of inaction

 “In hindsight, this was great exposure to the benefits of commitment and discipline as well as the costs of inaction.”

 When someone wakes up and doesn’t want to go to school, or for a walk, or to see that friend, what if the conversation that followed was specifically around what they wanted to do instead?
-Trade-offs; where to spend time, energy or resources; are a normal part of an entrepreneur’s day.
+Trade-offs; where to spend time, energy or resources, are a normal part of an entrepreneur’s day so gaining these perspectives early is invaluable.

-What we don’t do can bring as many lessons as what we do, and the cost of inaction is an important lesson otherwise difficult to teach.
+What we choose not to do can provide as many lessons as what we do, and the cost of inaction is an important lesson otherwise difficult to teach.